Association of LGBTI Journalists: Activities of the AJL

 The AJL takes an interest in the way LGBT characters are portrayed on TV fiction, as was the case about the show Louis(e), which was the first French TV series broadcast by TFI with a transgender heroin.
 The AJL regularly takes part in conferences, for instance the Festival international du Journalisme de Pérouse, in 2015 and the 10th Assises du journalisme in 2016.
 The AJL raises awareness about prejudice and delivers courses about the fair journalistic treatment of LGBTI issues in journalism schools like the ESJ-Lille or the IPJ.

 Since heterosexuality is a public matter (and on constant public display), the AJL wishes that homosexuality was not systematically limited to the private sphere.
 In 2014, the outing of Florian Philippot, the Rassemblement national's vice-president, by the magazine Closer had shocked many political actors and many people in the media.
 According to the AJL, such an outrage was deeply problematic: its spokesperson explained that "there is something very French in the belief that revealing somebody's homosexuality is a monstrous invasion of his or her privacy".

-Alice Coffin est la co-présidente de l'association en 2017,.
+Alice Coffin is the co-president of the association in 2017.

 A tool kit for the media

 The AJL wished that the media were more careful in the words used to address LGBT persons, their families, friends and loved ones.
 On the eve of a demonstration organized by the Manif pour tous on 2 February 2014, the AJL sent a press release to the French media asking fellow journalists to "be careful in their choices of words" and to "do in-depth work on these issues".
 Some people criticized this initiative.
 For instance, a journalist working for the Figaro, compared it to an attempt at « re-education ».

 During the June 2014 Pride March in Paris, the AJL published a toolkit aimed at the media and entitled "Informing without discriminating".
 The daily newspaper 20Minutes wrote: "with eight chapters such as "choosing the right words", "doing away with lesbian invisibility", "stereotypical representation of gay men" or "HIV-AIDS, how to talk about it?", this toolkit points at some of the media's bad habits.
 It tries to show how some words or expressions are inadequate and suggests alternatives."
 On the whole, the toolkit received a favourable response by the media.

 Oui FM pointed to the necessity of such a toolkit :

 Sometimes, the way we do our work and our values are discriminatory because of our reflexes, our habits, our hurtful humour, and our discriminatory treatment of information.
 This is not a text that coerces but one that raises awareness.

 The weekly L'Express wrote: « This initiative invites us to ponder over the importance of words.
 This also applies to minorities, people for disadvantaged backgrounds, and religious groups".
-The women journalists’ collective Prenons la Une took example on the AJL for its own charter of "good terms" to used when dealing with violence against women.
+The women journalists’ collective Prenons la Une took example on the AJL for its own charter of "good terms" to use when dealing with violence against women.